nots1dd/inLimbo/README.md

 ## DEBUGGING

 inLimbo is in active development and is prone to having *A LOT* of issues

+-> Makefile also allows for building and running of a debug build.

 To try out **DEBUG BUILD** to find bugs/issues: